 - Ensure cl.exe, link.exe, and so on, are those of Microsoft Visual Studio.
-The wrapper application may have changed them to its version. - Though all of the usual eMake arguments are available, Electrify uses only a subset of them. - When using Visual Studio 2010, building with devenv or msbuild with electrifymon errors out with a file/application not found error.
-To complete the build, use the appropriate workaround:
+The wrapper application might have changed them to its version. - Though all of the usual eMake arguments are available, Electrify uses only a subset of them. - On 64-bit Windows platforms, if you did not install ElectricAccelerator in its default install location, you must specify the complete location of electrifymon.exe (including the executable name) for the EMAKE_ELECTRIFYMON environment variable.
+For example, if your custom install location is C:\programs\ECloud, then set the EMAKE set EMAKE_ELECTRIFYMON = C:\programs\ECloud \i686_win32\64\bin\electrifymon.exe.